BallAerospace/COSMOS/_docs/scripting.md

 ### load_utility

 The load_utility method reads in a script file that contains useful subroutines for use in your test procedure.
-When these subroutines run in ScriptRunner or TestRunner, their lines will not be highlighted.
-This is very useful for methods containing loops which can be slow to execute when highlighting lines.
+When these subroutines run in ScriptRunner or TestRunner, their lines will be highlighted.
+If you want to import subroutines but do not want their lines to be highlighted in ScriptRunner or TestRunner, use the standard Ruby 'load' or 'require' statement.

 Syntax:
 ```ruby